-- the lawyer has a positive reputation in the legal community (you can verify this on third-party lawyer rating websites such as Avvo and Justia); and
+- the lawyer has a positive reputation in the legal community (you can verify this on third-party lawyers rating websites such as Avvo and Justia)

 According to California Civ.
 Proc. §335.1, an injured party has two years from the date of the harm to file a personal injury lawsuit against the negligent party.
 This means if you attempt to file a lawsuit after two years, your case will likely get thrown out of court.
 Do not let this happen.
 Take legal action sooner rather than later.Will My Case Go To Trial?